Forever to Me: Background

 During the game, the three writers kept going back to a corner where they listened to the demo, which James paid extra attention to when he went back to Nashville, Tennessee due to the song's importance to Swindell's fiancée.
 In regard to recording the song, Swindell recalled, "It was a different kind of feeling — like, 'Man, I can't believe I'm singing this.
 I can't believe I wrote this song.
 I felt a lot of pressure to get it right."

 When Swindell played the song for Little, she and her family loved it, though another song was eventually used for their first dance.
 Swindell made several attempts with different groups of musicians to record a final version of the song, but none of them captured the emotion in the way that the demo did.
 Ultimately, Swindell contacted Jordan Schmidt, who used much of Swindell's vocal and some of James' drum programming from the demo.
 Schmidt had drummer Nir Z add a layer of real drums playing over the digital percussion and had Jonny Fung re-record the guitar parts.
 Swindell also had a long phone call with Block and James about changing the lyric about Dallas, which became "There ain't no dancin' around it / When your whole world's standin' there".

 "Our Version"

-On February 14, 2025, Cole Swindell released a new rendition of the song, titled "Forever To Me (Our Version)", which is driven by piano.
-It was released with an accompanying video that features footage from Swindell and Courtney Little's wedding, which took place on June 12, 2024 in Sonoma, California.
+On February 14, 2025, Swindell released a new rendition of the song, titled "Forever To Me (Our Version)", which is driven by piano.
+It was released with an accompanying video that features footage from Swindell and Little's wedding, which took place on June 12, 2024, in Sonoma, California.